Swamp wallabies are usually solitary animals of the forest.

 Swamp wallabies are usually solitary animals of the forest; quietly browsing, and always aware of danger.
-Rarely do you see more than two of them together and if you do it is usually a mother and her young who is either still in the pouch or not yet independent.
-Only occasionally two males are seen together fighting to determine who is dominant.
+Rarely do you see more than 2 of them together and if you do it is usually a mother and her young who is either still in the pouch or not yet independent.
+Only occasionally 2 males are seen together fighting to determine who is dominant.

 The males lean back onto their tails using both legs to kick at their opponent while raking and grabbing with their paws.
 When the weaker starts to tire, a number of flips takes the weaker male onto the ground allowing the dominant male to really strike out!